SteevAnalytics/Contoso-Sales-Analysis/README.md

 - **📦 Contoso_Analysis.pbix**: The full Power BI report file.
 - **📊 dashboards/**: Contains screenshots of the dashboard pages.
+- **📊 images/**: Contains screenshots of the tables and their relation.
 - **📄 Contoso_Report_Summary.md**: A detailed markdown report of the analysis and findings.
+- **📄 Recommendations.md**: A detailed markdown Recommendations to the analysis and findings.
 - **README.md**: Overview of the project.

 ## 🧠 Problem Solving